 Our Key Stage 4 curriculum intends to continue the development of all the areas of the Mathematics curriculum encountered in Key Stage 3 with an additional strand covering vectors.
-In Key Stage 4 problem-solving and reasoning skills are further developed and refined up to, and in many cases, beyond the standard required in GCSE Mathematics examinations.
-Younger students are encouraged to compete in local and national competitions, like the UKMT Maths Challenge.
+In Key Stage 4 problemsolving and reasoning skills are further developed and refined up to, and in many cases, beyond the standard required in GCSE Mathematics examinations.
+Students in all year groups are encouraged to compete in local, trust, and national competitions, like the UKMT Maths Challenges.